-Water, Plumbing and Bathroom Fittings Repair Category 2 Notes The flushing mechanism to the WC cistern appears defective.
-Seals around bath and shower areas are frequently troublesome.
-Failure to seals can result in dampness and decay within hidden areas of the property.
+Water, Plumbing and Bathroom Fittings Repair Category 2 Notes The shower room fittings are of an older design and may benefit from upgrading.
+Seals around the bath and shower areas are frequently troublesome.
+Failure to seals can result in dampness/decay within hidden areas of the property.